girl and parents sitting on sofa talking to man

 Focused Sessions: Peer Certification

-If you are interested in, or are currently seeking Peer Certification, please consider attending a Peer Certification Focused Session!
-These sessions provide a structured space to ask questions, receive guidance, and collaborate with your peers.
-Previous attendees have gained test-taking skills and learned how to unpack questions to find the right answers, which ultimately helped them pass their certification.
+These sessions provide a structured space for people interested in or currently seeking Peer Certification to ask questions, receive guidance and collaborate with peers.
+Previous attendees have gained test- taking skills and learned how to unpack questions to find the right answers, which ultimately helped them pass their certification.
 Our peer instructor is also available to answer questions and assist in navigating the certification process itself, providing direct support throughout your journey.
+Peer Certification Focused Sessions will be offered Fridays on the following dates from 9:00am – 11:00am (unless other times are noted.)